 Bear Viewing Alaska – Why Organized Tours?

 An organized bear viewing tour with a local guide gives you the chance to admire these amazing animals in their natural habitat.
 You have a chance to see and photograph bears from a closer distance, but at the same time staying safe and without interfering with the life of wildlife and not disturbing it.
 The local guides know the habits of wild animals, paths, and places where you can often spot them.
 Most of them are great enthusiasts of wild nature.
 They have a lot of knowledge about it and are willing to share it.
 With such a guide, you have a much better chance of observing bears or other wild animals and photographing them.
 Sometimes you can spend a week or two alone in a national park hoping for a good photo of wildlife and fail to get it.
 With a guide, your ods are much more significant.
 During these trips, you often have the chance to spot and photograph other wildlife as well.
+We spotted caribou, moose, eagles, whales.

 PRO TIP: plan your Alaska bear viewing trip several months in advance because the number of visitation permits issued is limited in each national park and other wild areas of Alaska.
 Importantly, most of these tours have a friendly Cancellation Policy, in case you have to change your plans.
+Book your trip ahead.

 Bear Viewing Alaska – Which Trip to Choose?

-Which Alaska bear viewing trip you choose depends on your needs, budget, the region of Alaska you plan to visit, time, and the season of the year.
+Which Alaska bear viewing trip you choose depends on your needs, your budget, the region in Alaska you plan to visit, time, and the season of the year.
 So these few factors you need to consider when making your decisions.
 The following sections provide details on arranging a trip to Brooks Falls in Katmai National Park.
 But the number of places in this park is minimal, it’s not easy to get tickets to get there, and the season is short.

 Bear Viewing Alaska – One Day Trips